JuergenOrth/ISMtools/Readme.md

 }

 ```
-To perform automatic updates on a regulary basis you can add a line like `0 21 * * * ~/ISMtools/ism_gfupdate` to your crontab file in order to run the script each evening at 9pm.
+To perform automatic updates on a regular basis you can add a line like
+`0 21 * * * ~/ISMtools/ism_gfupdate`
+to your crontab file in order to run the script each evening at 9pm.